leejohann/SentimentAnalysis/README.md

 4. Model Fitting: With our specified Keras model, we fit the model using our training data
 5. Model Prediction: With our trained model, we can predict on our test set to obtain predicted values
-6. Evaluation and AccuracyL compare our actual and predicted values to obtain an accuracy and loss score
+6. Evaluation and Accuracy: compare our actual and predicted values to obtain an accuracy and loss score

 # Models